hashicorp/katakoda/consul-connect/step4.md

 Save the intention.

+In order for the `deny` intention to take effect, you may need to go to the second terminal tab and kill the `dashboard` service with `Ctrl-c`.
+Type the up arrow and hit `ENTER` to start it again.

 View the [Demo Dashboard](https://[[HOST_SUBDOMAIN]]-9002-[[KATACODA_HOST]].environments.katacoda.com/) and you will see that it cannot reach the backend `counting-service`.
 This is intended.

 <img src="https://hashicorp-education.s3-us-west-2.amazonaws.com/katacoda/consul-connect/images/3-3-dashboard-unreachable.png" alt="Demo dashboard cannot reach the counting service" title="Demo dashboard cannot reach the counting service">